rune/rune/docs/docs/how-it-works/player-info.md

 ## Avatars {#avatars}

-Every player on Dusk has their own personalized avatar.
+Every player on Rune has their own personalized avatar.
 We let you use these avatars in your game, which has many benefits:

 - Players can easily see which friend is playing what character in your game
 - Makes it easy to show players in your UI, leaderboards, etc.
-- Consistency between your game and other popular games on Dusk
+- Consistency between your game and other popular games on Rune

 Below are some examples of what the avatars look like.